 The Polish Church Garden Project

-What are the plans?
+What were the plans?

-Latest Updates
+Latest Developments

 17th May 2021 - During May plaques to remember two local residents were mounted on a bench.
 We also held a working party where the garden was tidied, a temporary sign explaining about the history of the church and site was put up and plans for the more permanent information board were discussed